PDERAS/chronicle/README.md

 - Private / Public Differentiation

 #### Instructions
-Once you have succesfully required the package, you must register the service provider in your config/app.php file.
+Once you have succesfully required the package, (v5.3 only) you must register the service provider in your config/app.php file.
 ```
 CodyMoorhouse\Chronicle\ChronicleServiceProvider::class,
 ```